-During the days teams are not actively making a presentation, each team is responsible for submitting at least two questions related to the research paper(s) or technology presentation(s) made in class by the end of the day.
+During the days teams are not actively making a presentation, each team will submitting two questions related to the research paper(s) or technology presentation(s) made in class by the end of the day.
 Questions are submitted as a fill-in-the-blank quiz on Canvas after the class.
 To receive full credit, good questions must be submitted on Canvas that are relevant and cognizant of the content of the presentation.
 "Softball" (i.e. easy, or out-of-context questions) will receive no points.
 To receive credit, questions must have multi-word cognitively interesting answers.
 Questions with simple YES or NO answers will not receive credit.
 Teams are highly encouraged to ask questions at the end of each group's presentations in class.

-4 Notes about the presentation
+4 Notes about the presentation grading

 Groups who's in-class presentation is scheduled early on will be graded less rigorously in a qualitative manner as needed.
-For example, if you are the first presentation, there is leeway to make mistakes and also the opportunity to correct slides in time for their final submission.
+For example, if you are the first presentation, there is leeway to make mistakes and also more time to correct slides before the final submission.